Gaussian-LIC2: LiDAR-Inertial-Camera Gaussian Splatting SLAM: Real-Time Photo-Realistic Mapping

 \subsubsection{Additional Strategies}

 \textit{\textbf{a) Sparse Adam.}} \ The original 3DGS~\cite{kerbl20233d} uses the Adam optimizer to update all Gaussians, including those not involved in the current rendering, by applying zero gradients.
 The computational burden becomes progressively unsustainable as the map size increases.
 Therefore, we adopt sparse Adam~\cite{mallick2024taming} to update only the valid Gaussians that participate in the rendering. \, \textit{\textbf{b) Separated $\mathbf{SH}$.}} \ In the original 3DGS framework, the low-order and high-order $\mathbf{SH}$ coefficients are concatenated before the forward and backward passes per iteration.
 However, the concatenation operation is time-consuming, especially when using three-degree $\mathbf{SH}$ in our method.
 To address this, we handle the low-order and high-order coefficients separately, eliminating the concatenation. \, \textit{\textbf{c) Efficient SSIM.}} \ We employ the highly efficient and differentiable SSIM implemented in~\cite{mallick2024taming}, where separable Gaussian convolutions lead to reduced computation. \, \textit{\textbf{d) Warp-Level Predicate Masking.}} \ The warp serves as a bridge between threads and blocks, which is crucial for parallel performance in GPU.
 Threads are typically operated in groups of 32 as a warp, and performance can degrade if threads within a warp diverge due to conditional branches.
 For example, in the forward pass of 3DGS, Gaussians handled by different threads may be deemed invalid—due to invalid depth, non-invertible 2D covariance, or insufficient weights—causing threads to exit under varying conditions, leading to divergence.
 To tackle this problem, we use flags to unify the return decisions in the final stage, avoiding divergence.
 Besides, we implement early stopping for warps in which all threads are flagged to return, improving efficiency. \, \textit{\textbf{e) CPU to GPU.}} \ When optimizing the map, ground-truth images and sparse LiDAR depth maps need to be transferred from the CPU to the GPU, which incurs a certain amount of overhead.
 However, preloading them onto the GPU is not allowed due to limited memory.
 Thus, we store them in pinned memory and utilize non-blocking transfer to move data from the CPU to the GPU.
-This allows the transfer to be executed in parallel with GPU computation, improving computing asynchrony and overall throughput.
+Specifically, the pinned memory is a special memory region on the CPU that is directly accessible by the GPU, which accelerates the data transfer.
+The \texttt{cudaMemcpyAsync()} function is used to perform the transfer asynchronously, while CUDA streams are employed to manage concurrent execution of memory copy operations and GPU kernels.
+By utilizing multiple streams, data transfer and computation can occur simultaneously, minimizing idle time for the GPU and improving overall throughput.